The Archive

 Save the Doge: The Ad Creative That Launched a Thousand Lies

 Draw a line to protect a cartoon dog from bees.
-The original game is surprisingly honest — but its ad creative has been stolen by dozens of unrelated games, making 'Save the Doge' the most plagiarized ad concept in mobile gaming.
+The original is honest — but its ad has been stolen by dozens of games, the most plagiarized concept in mobile.

 Match-3 in Disguise